 All volunteers perform the same functions as paid staff.
 You can train to become an Emergency Medical Technician (EMT), Paramedic, Ambulance Driver, Firefighter, or Rescue Technician.
 View detailed descriptions.

 The membership process

-After your ride-along, let your recruiter know if you want to fill out a membership application.
-Once your application has been processed, you will attend an orientation class and choose your duty crew night.
+Our recruiters will guide you through the membership process, which includes an application and interview.
+Once your application has been processed and accepted, you will attend an orientation class and choose your duty crew night.

 At the orientation, you will see how to sign up for classes, including the basic EMT class.
 All training and uniforms are provided by Montgomery County for free.

 While you’re waiting for the class to start, your crew will conduct brief initial in-station training (known as “Level 1”) and you will be allowed to assist on ambulance calls as extra staffing through the completion of your EMT class.